-- Turning in a paper or assignment written by artificial intelligence (AI) or someone other than you. - Copying, verbatim, a paragraph or significant portion of text (approximately eight words or more) from the work of another author without using quotation marks and properly acknowledging the source through a commonly accepted citation style, which usually involves providing a page number(s). - Paraphrasing (i.e., restating in your own words) text written by another author without citing that author and, in most cases, providing page number(s). - Using a unique idea or concept, which you discovered in a specific reading, without citing the author.
+- Turning in a paper or assignment written by someone else (i.e., papers by another student, a research service, or downloaded off the Internet). - Copying, verbatim, a paragraph or significant portion of text (approximately eight words or more) from the work of another author without using quotation marks and properly acknowledging the source through a commonly accepted citation style, which includes providing a page number(s). - Paraphrasing (i.e., restating in your own words) text written by another author without citing that author and providing the page number(s). - Using a unique idea or concept, which you discovered in a specific reading, without citing the author.